 Assessors should be alert for natural or human-induced disturbances that either alter streamflow duration directly or modify the ability to measure indicators.
 Streamflow duration can be directly affected by groundwater withdrawals, flow diversions, urbanization and stormwater management, septic inflows, agricultural and irrigation practices, effluent dominance, or other activities.
-In the method development data set, disturbed reaches were identified as those in urban or agricultural settings or those with notable impacts from grazing, mining, or other human activities; the two SDAMs had slightly lower accuracy in assessing disturbed reaches compared to undisturbed reaches for identification of ephemeral, intermittent and perennial flow, but almost no difference when assessing ephemeral versus at least intermittent flow.
+In the method development data set, disturbed reaches were identified as those in urban or agricultural settings or those with notable impacts from grazing, mining, or other human activities; the GP SDAM classified disturbed reaches with similar accuracy as undisturbed reaches.

-Section 2: Overview of the AW and WM SDAMs and the Assessment Process
+Section 2: Overview of the GP SDAM and the Assessment Process

 Streamflow duration indicators can also be affected by disturbances that may not substantially affect streamflow duration (for instance, grading, grazing, recent fire, riparian vegetation management, and bank stabilization); in extreme cases, these disturbances may eliminate specific indicators (e.g., absence of aquatic macroinvertebrates in channels that have undergone recent grading activity).
 Groundwater pumping, impoundments, and diversions can affect both vegetation and geomorphological indicators (e.g., Friedman et al. 1997).
 Some long-term alterations or disturbances (e.g., impoundments) can make streamflow duration class more predictable by reducing year-to-year variation in flow duration and/or indicators.
-Discussion of how specific indicators are affected by disturbance is provided in Section 3: Data Collection.
-Assessors should describe disturbances in the "Notes on disturbances or difficult site conditions" section of the field form.
+Discussion of how specific indicators are affected by disturbance is provided below in Section 3: Data Collection.
+Assessors should describe disturbances in the "Notes on disturbances or difficult assessment reach conditions" section of the field form.